 Smoothies & Shakes

-Perhaps the most natural concept for bone broth protein recipes are smoothies and shakes.
-Often you can simply replace your favorite whey protein or vegan protein for bone broth protein and have a very similar tasting smoothie/shake.
+Perhaps the most natural concept for protein recipes are smoothies and shakes.
+Often, you can simply replace your favorite whey protein or vegan protein for protein made from bone broth and have a very similar tasting smoothie/shake.

-Add bone broth protein powder to your morning coffee for a real jolt of energy and health.
+Add protein powder made from bone broth to your morning coffee for a real jolt of energy and health.
 I love that this drink sounds like something you’d pay big money for at a cafe, but you can blend it up right at home.
 I would just skip the sugar, however, or use a natural sweetener as a replacement.
-A coffee-flavored bone broth protein powder would work nicely here, too.
+A coffee-flavored protein powder would work nicely here, too.

 Photo: The Gold Lining Girl